AdobeDocs/adobeio-auth/AuthenticationOverview/AuthenticationGuide.md

-Use the [Adobe I/O Console](https://console.adobe.io/) to obtain client credentials by creating a new **Integration**.
-When you create an Integration, you are assigned an **API Key** (client ID) and other access credentials.
+Use the [Adobe Developer Console](https://console.adobe.io/) to obtain client credentials by creating a new **Project**.
+Once you create a project, you can add APIs that include **API Keys** (client ID) and other access credentials.
 You can then obtain a secure access token from Adobe for each API session.

-An integration can be subscribed to one or more services.
-In many cases, you will use the same client credentials to access multiple Adobe services.
-In addition to APIs, you may also subscribe your integration to I/O Events so that your applications can access content and services in real-time.
+A project can include one or more services.
+In many cases, you will use the same client credentials to access multiple Adobe products and services.
+In addition to APIs, you may also add I/O Events and I/O Runtime to your projects so that your applications can access content and services in real-time.

+To learn more about creating projects in Adobe Developer Console, read the [Console getting started guide]().

 ## Types of Authentication